rsnodgrass/hass-sensorpush/README.md

 * [SensorPush](https://sensorpush.com) (official product page)
 * [ReviewGeek's review of SensorPush](https://www.reviewgeek.com/3291/sensor-push-review-the-best-smart-hygrometer-and-thermometer-around/)

-## Known Issues

-## Feature NOT Supported
+## Out of Scope

+No plans to implement the following at this time.
+However, community contributions to add these features would be greatly appreciated!

 - [applying calibration adjustments to individual sensors made within the SensorPush app](https://github.com/rsnodgrass/hass-sensorpush/issues/18)

-## Future Enhancements

-* merge this into the Home Assistant core (requires someone to contribute a config_flow)

-#### Out of Scope

-No plans to implement the following at this time:

-* determine if the following devices work with SensorPush (all were tested/approved the same day, with same internal designs), but these may require a custom firmware flash:
+- poll data directly from sensors via Bluetooth (no cloud dependency required)

+#### Alternative Devices

+The following hardware is not supported.
+These are just recorded here as these devices share the same internal design; were tested and approved on the same day; but likely require custom firmware flash to be able to communicate with SensorPush.

 - [Mitsubishi Kumo Cloud temp/humidity sensor (PAC-USWHS003-TH-1)](https://www.ecomfort.com/Mitsubishi-PAC-USWHS003-TH-1/p81573.html?gclid=CjwKCAiA6vXwBRBKEiwAYE7iSxgq2RjFPeO1yAODQGvRlAAGtobvCq7w2Ay8R7yU9WY4CbK3jVnBxhoCjZ8QAvD_BwE)
 - Oasis OH-31 HT Tracker (FCC Grantee [2AL92](https://fccid.io/2AL92-OH31/Test-Report/Test-Report-3428874), ID: 2AL92-OH31) like the SensorPush (FCC Grantee 2AL9W and [2AL9X HT1](https://fccid.io/2AL9X-HT1/Test-Report/Test-Report-3433404))